nemo794/nisarqa/docs/helpers/process_to_update_the_markdown_files.md

 As new QA PRs are drafted, the best practice is for the product specs to be updated in those PRs to keep them in sync.
 When preparing to cut a QA releases, the developer should do a final pass updating the product specs in advance of cutting the release.

-When updating the product specs, the author needs to be mindful that the output looks "nice" in both GitHub and in .docx output.
+When updating the product specs, the author needs to be mindful that the output looks "nice" in both GitHub and in DOCX output.
 To view correctly on the GitHub repository, the Markdown must be written in "GitHub-Flavored Markdown".
-When reformatting the Markdown files into .docx files via `pandoc`, not all formatting will translate correctly.
+When reformatting the Markdown files into DOCX files via `pandoc`, not all formatting will translate correctly.

-Guidance on how to correctly write and format the QA product spec Markdown files for viewing both GitHub and the .docx can be found here:
+Guidance on how to correctly write and format the QA product spec Markdown files for viewing both GitHub and the DOCX can be found here:
 [Tips for Writing Product Spec Markdown](helpers/style_guide_for_writing_markdown_specs.md)